-This Extract Prospectus is an extract of the prospectus of the Company dated 29 November 2024, the first addendum to the prospectus dated 06 December 2024 and the "Additional Information for Non-Qualified Investors in Switzerland".
+This Extract Prospectus is an extract of the prospectus of the Company dated 16 January 2025 and the "Additional Information for Non-Qualified Investors in Switzerland".
 This Extract Prospectus is a consolidated extract prospectus for investors in Switzerland which includes only those Funds which are authorised for professional distribution in Switzerland.
 It does not constitute a prospectus for the purposes of Irish law.
-Other Funds have been approved by the Central Bank but are not authorised for professional distribution in Switzerland.
+Other Funds have been approved by the Central Bank of Ireland but are not authorised for professional distribution in Switzerland.
 This Extract Prospectus is exclusively used for the offer and distribution of the Shares of the Company in or from Switzerland.
-It may not be used for the offer or distribution of the Shares of the Company in any other jurisdiction
+It may not be used for the offer or distribution of the Shares of the Company in any other jurisdiction.

 THIS DOCUMENT CONTAINS IMPORTANT INFORMATION ABOUT THE COMPANY AND THE FUNDS AND SHOULD BE READ CAREFULLY AND IN ITS ENTIRETY BEFORE INVESTING.
-IF YOU HAVE ANY QUESTIONS ABOUT THE CONTENTS OF THIS PROSPECTUS, YOU SHOULD CONSULT YOUR STOCK BROKER, BANK MANAGER, LEGAL ADVISER, ACCOUNTANT, OR OTHER FINANCIAL ADVISER.S
+IF YOU HAVE ANY QUESTIONS ABOUT THE CONTENTS OF THIS PROSPECTUS, YOU SHOULD CONSULT YOUR STOCK BROKER, BANK MANAGER, LEGAL ADVISER, ACCOUNTANT, OR OTHER FINANCIAL ADVISER'S